suchislif3/suchislif3/README.md

 ### 🏁 _I don't stop until I find a solution._

 - I am a career changer from structural engineering🌉 to software development 💻
+- 📖 I’m currently working on a Full Stack MERN application.
-- :baby: I’m currently enjoying my time as a fresh dad, while
+- :baby: Meanwhile, I'm enjoying my time as a fresh dad and
-- :computer: looking for a software developer job.
+- :office: looking for a software developer job.
 - I am always looking for an elegant solution. 👔
 ### 📫 Get in touch: